xpdAcq/xpdAcq/doc/quickstart.rst

   :align: center
   :height: 300px

-If you can't find them, contact your IS to get them running correctly.
+If you can't find them, you will need to open them.
+On your analysis computer (we recommend ``ws3``, open a new terminal window and type ``SrXgui``, then open another terminal window and type ``xPDsuite``.
+If you want to use Fit2D for visualizing your data, type ``fit2d`` at a terminal prompt on the analysis computer.

 Set up your experiment
 ----------------------